DFE-Digital/publish-teacher-training/docs/deployment.md

 You also have to make sure that you're deploying only work that has been product reviewed and approved for deployment.
 See "To Deploy" colum on the  [Find Team board](https://trello.com/b/fXA6ioZN/team-board-find-team) The "Product Review" column on the [Find Team board](https://trello.com/b/fXA6ioZN/team-board-find-team) should be empty.
+Any cards in that column should have their code changes merged to the `master` branch of the relevant repository, and we'll need to be sure they're safe to deploy before proceeding.

 ## 2. Tell the team ![](https://www.webfx.com/tools/emoji-cheat-sheet/graphics/emojis/loudspeaker.png)